Gulnazzholshy01/cwagent_with_packer/README.md

 # cwagent_with_packer

+How to create AMAZON Custom AMI with Packer ?

-CW Agent in Custom AMI
+How to configure CW Agent within AMI?

+This example shows everything!